cptpcrd/reexec-rs/README.md

 Disadvantages of `reexec`:

-- OS support is more limited (see below)
+- OS support is slightly more limited (see below)

 # Supported OSes